 Movendi International supports the development and implementation of public health-oriented alcohol taxation as a key policy solution to achieve health and development for all.

 - An innovative illustration depicts, for instance, the benefits of alcohol taxation across multiple Sustainable Development Goals; and

-- Resource material helps understand the potential of alcohol taxation’s critical role to build sustainable health systems and achieve universal health coverage.
+- Resource material helps understand the potential of alcohol taxation’s critical role in building sustainable health systems and achieving universal health coverage.